sheethaljoseph9/Project-on-Data-Analysis-of-Sales-for-the-month-September./README.md

 The project is based on Exploratory Data Analysis on the sales Data of a company for the month of September.
 The projects starts with cleaning the data by correcting errors, removing duplicates, and filling in missing information and also organizing the data in a structured format for analysis.
-This is done on #Microsoft Excel.
-After this, the project explores the data by the visualization tools to understand its characteristics, identify patterns, performing calculations, and  gain insights into the sales performance.
-This exploration is done by both # Tableau and PowerBI.Based on the analysis, identify key opportunities for growth and areas that need attention.
+This is done on **Microsoft Excel.** After this, the project explores the data by the visualization tools to understand its characteristics, identify patterns, performing calculations, and  gain insights into the sales performance.
+This exploration is done by both **Tableau and PowerBI**.Based on the analysis, identify key opportunities for growth and areas that need attention.
 This could include recommending product enhancements, targeted marketing strategies, customer retention initiatives, or process improvements.
 This project is based on the following questions: